CZ-NIC/knot/doc/configuration.rst

 #.
 Creating missing signatures.
 Unless the Single-Type Signing Scheme
    is used, DNSKEY records in a zone apex are signed by KSK keys and all other records are signed by ZSK keys.
 #.
-Updating and resigning SOA record.
+Updating and re-signing SOA record.

 The signing is initiated on the following occasions: